fregu856/papers/README.md

 # About

-I categorize, annotate and write comments for all research papers I read as a PhD student.
+I categorize, annotate and write comments for all research papers I read as a PhD student (210+ papers since 2018).

 #### Categories: